 Got some Vegas fever, but don’t want to pay the airfare?
 Casinos dot all of Western Washington and range from tiny to quite large.
-Within the city limits of Seattle and Tacoma, casinos are usually small with a limited numbers of games.
+Within the city limits of Seattle and Tacoma, casinos are usually small with a limited number of games.
 It doesn’t take more than a half-hour drive from any Seattle-area city to get to a large Indian casino, and the drive is usually worth it.
-Local casinos are more than places to play the slots, blackjack, poker and other games—they are also known for nightlife, shows and dining, including the always popular casino buffet experience.
+Local casinos are more than places to play the slots, blackjack, poker and other games—they are also known for nightlife, shows, and dining, including the always popular casino buffet experience.

 Do be aware that Indian casinos allow smoking and are generally quite smoky inside.
 Most do have nonsmoking areas, but this doesn’t necessarily mean you won’t smell any smoke there if you’re very sensitive.

 Also, if you have too much fun at the casino, make sure to call a taxi (or Uber)!

 01 of 05